Skip to Main Content

 The architectural approach at Taj Madikeri belongs to a specific tradition in Indian luxury hospitality: the estate model, where built structures are dispersed across working or semi-wild land rather than consolidated into a single compound footprint.
 Across roughly 238 acres of coffee and spice estate, the accommodation and public spaces are arranged so that the dominant visual experience from almost any vantage point is forest canopy, not building facade.
 This is a deliberate inversion of the conventional resort hierarchy, where architecture commands the landscape.
 Here, the hills and the plantation set the terms.

-The Michelin Guide's selection of Taj Madikeri for its 2025 hotels list places the property within a cohort of Indian luxury stays that have distinguished themselves through setting quality and spatial intelligence rather than through sheer scale or facility count.
-That the Michelin recognition extends to hotels in this region reflects a broader editorial acknowledgment that Karnataka's forest-belt properties are competing in a serious tier — not just domestically, but within the wider South and Southeast Asian luxury travel conversation.
-For comparable estate-format properties elsewhere in India, Evolve Back Coorg represents the most direct local peer, with a different architectural language but a similarly land-anchored philosophy.
+Michelin selected Taj Madikeri for its 2025 hotels list, placing the property within a cohort of Indian luxury stays distinguished by setting quality and spatial intelligence rather than sheer scale or facility count.
+The recognition reflects a broader editorial acknowledgment that Karnataka's forest-belt properties have gained wider attention.
+For comparable estate-format properties elsewhere in India, Evolve Back Coorg is a direct local peer, with a different architectural language but a similarly land-based philosophy.

 The Estate Model in the Western Ghats Context